DanaeMtz/TRSXgenerator/README.md

 ### Sources node (zero-one)

 The Sources node provides a list of sources used to label imported data to identify its origin.
-The sources node contains zero or many source nodes.
+The sources node contains zero or many `source` nodes.

 - Source nodes (zero-many)

-Contains one required attribute, name.
+Contains one required attribute, `name`.
 To label data, in the concept node you set its `sourceref` attribute to the name of the source.

+The function `trsx_sources_node()` receives a dictionary containing keys that represent the source's name and values in form of nested dictionaries representing the rest of possible (optional) attributes.

 ```python
 from buildtrsx.build_project import trsx_sources_node